Characterizing the Cantor bi-cube in asymptotic categories: Proof of Theorem (Micro-Uniform Characterization of the Cantor bi-cube)

 Being complete and not compact, the spaces $X$ and $Y$ are not totally bounded.
 Consequently, there is $\e_0\in(0,1)$ so small that $X$ cannot be covered by a finite number of sets of diameter $<\e_0$.
-Since $X$ has micro-uniform dimension zero, we can additionally assume that the number $\e$ is so small that each $\e$-connected component $C_\e(x)$, $x\in X$, has diameter $<\e_0$.
+Since $X$ has micro-uniform dimension zero, we can take a positive $\e$ so small that each $\e$-connected component $C_\e(x)$, $x\in X$, has diameter $<\e_0$.
 Then the choice of $\e_0$ guarantees that the cover $\C_\e(X)=\{C_\e(x):x\in X\}$ is infinite.
 Since $X$ is separable the cover $\C_\e(X)$ is countable.